envoyproxy/ratelimit/README.md

 1. `REDIS_PIPELINE_WINDOW` & `REDIS_PERSECOND_PIPELINE_WINDOW`: controls how often buffered writes are flushed to the network connection.
 When set to a non-zero value (e.g., 150us-500us), radix v4 will buffer multiple concurrent write operations and flush them together, reducing system calls and improving throughput.
 If zero, each write is flushed immediately. **Required for Redis Cluster mode.**
 1. `REDIS_PIPELINE_LIMIT` & `REDIS_PERSECOND_PIPELINE_LIMIT`: **DEPRECATED** - These settings have no effect in radix v4.
 Write buffering is controlled solely by the window settings above.
+1. `REDIS_CLUSTER_PIPELINE_PARALLELISM` & `REDIS_PERSECOND_CLUSTER_PIPELINE_PARALLELISM`: controls per-key pipeline group concurrency in Redis Cluster mode.
+Default: `1`, which preserves the legacy serial behavior.
+Set to `0` for auto parallelism bounded by the corresponding Redis pool size, or a value greater than `1` to bound concurrent Redis group calls per pipeline execution.
+Configured values greater than the corresponding Redis pool size are capped to the pool size.

 Write buffering is disabled by default (window = 0).
 For optimal performance, set `REDIS_PIPELINE_WINDOW` to 150us-500us depending on your latency requirements and load patterns.